Master all aspects of accountancy from an AACSB-accredited school.

 - Bridge Option — accounting bachelors not required for admission

-- Pick from 2 concentrations — Forensic Accounting or Accounting Analytics Concentration
+- Pick from 2 specializations — Forensic Accounting or Accounting Analytics Concentration

 - Enhanced focus on soft skills